jvmonjo/tpv-virtual-stripe/README.md

 ```

-To get startedJust install dependences with
+To get started just install dependences with
 ```
 composer install